abapGit/docs.abapgit.org/src/development-guide/serializers/serializers.md

 Method | Description
 -------|------------
-`SERIALIZE`              | Contains of all process steps to read the relevant object type specific information and serialize it (as one or more files)
+`SERIALIZE`              | Contains all process steps to read the relevant object type-specific information and serialize it (as one or more files)
-`DESERIALIZE`            | Contains of all process steps to create or update an object based on one or more files `DELETE`                 | Contains of all process steps to delete an object based on one or more files `EXISTS`                 | Returns whether a given object already exists in any state (i.e. return `abap_true` for inactive objects)
+`DESERIALIZE`            | Contains all process steps to create or update an object based on one or more files `DELETE`                 | Contains all process steps to delete an object based on one or more files `EXISTS`                 | Returns whether a given object already exists in any state (i.e. return `abap_true` for inactive objects)
-`IS_LOCKED`              | Returns whether a given object is currently locked `IS_ACTIVE`              | Returns whether a given object exists in active state `CHANGED_BY`             | Returns the name of the use who last changed a given object (if undetermined, return `c_user_unknown`)
+`IS_LOCKED`              | Returns whether a given object is currently locked `IS_ACTIVE`              | Returns whether a given object exists in an active state `CHANGED_BY`             | Returns the name of the user who last changed a given object (if undetermined, return `c_user_unknown`)
-`JUMP`                   | Navigates to the corresponding object maintenance screen `GET_METADATA`           | Returns object specific metadata (see below) `GET_COMPARATOR`         | Triggered before deserialization to perform checks (for example, to warn the user that database tables are changed)
+`JUMP`                   | Navigates to the corresponding object maintenance screen `GET_METADATA`           | Returns object-specific metadata (see below) `GET_COMPARATOR`         | Triggered before deserialization to perform checks (for example, to warn the user that database tables are changed)
-`GET_DESERIALIZE_STEPS`  | Defines the deserialzation step or steps used to build the processing sequence (see below) `GET_DESERIALIZE_ORDER`  | Returns list of objects that shall be deserialized before an object (optional, see below) `MAP_FILENAME_TO_OBJECT` | Derive the object from a given filename (optional) `MAP_OBJECT_TO_FILENAME` | Derive the filename from a given object (optional)
+`GET_DESERIALIZE_STEPS`  | Defines the deserialzation step or steps used to build the processing sequence (see below) `GET_DESERIALIZE_ORDER`  | Returns the list of objects that shall be deserialized before an object (optional, see below) `MAP_FILENAME_TO_OBJECT` | Derive the object from a given filename (optional) `MAP_OBJECT_TO_FILENAME` | Derive the filename from a given object (optional)